 Some caught fire one week and were able to steal a PGA Tour win to get into this field.
 Some had a good 2022 and managed to maintain their spot in the OWGR at year-end.
 Other guys just found really great form in the early FedEx Cup playoff events and earned their way into the field at East Lake and subsequently Augusta.
 But that doesn't necessarily mean they're going to be factor on golf's biggest stage versus the world's very best.

 A few of these guys happen to be LIV guys, who are somewhat hard to project for obvious reasons.
 For the ones I'm stuck on what category to put them in, I close my eyes and think about whether I can envision them slipping on a green jacket.
 Sorry, but these guys aren't winning, period.

 These guys are unknowns to general sports fans, but if you follow golf closely you've probably heard of them.
 Each of these guys have played enough golf on the world's biggest stages to not be phased by the bright lights of Augusta National.
 I would be shocked if one of these guys nabs a green jacket but hey, nobody saw Danny Willett coming either.
 He would have been firmly in this group had I been writing this blog in 2016.

 These guys have been around the block before.
 Some are former major winners.
-Others are just Tour regulars whose games just aren't at the level it takes to win a green jacket.
-All have played the Masters and a couple have even won it.
-But these guys aren't all that likely to win.
+Others are just Tour (or LIV) regulars whose games just aren't at the level it takes to win a green jacket.
+All have played the Masters and a few have even won it.
+But these guys aren't likely to win.
 A couple may contend, but this ain't their year.
 Sorry.